Data Exchange Mappings¶

 The name-regex

-attribute should be used in conjuction with a name-binds-to
+attribute should be used in conjunction with a name-binds-to

 attribute, to specify a regular expression to restrict the element to which the name-binds-to